ISP2018/tictactoe-start/README.md

 }
 ```

 ### 8. Close the Bug Issue.
-Merge fix into Master and Tag It.
+Merge fix into Master and Tag It

 1. Commit your code.
 In the commit message add a phrase like "Fixes #4" (the issue number).
 2. Switch back to `master` and merge the `fix_gameover_bug` branch into master.